-Important dates for admissions in September 2024:
+Important dates for admissions in September 2026:

-- Applications for places in Year 7 open either online or by post on the 1 August 2023. - The deadline for applications is the 31 October 2023. - National offer day is the 1 March 2024, you will either receive an e-mail if you applied online or the offer will be posted on the 1 March by second-class post. - The deadline for accepting offers for Guiseley School is the 20 March 2024, failure to accept an offer by this date may result in the place being withdrawn and offered to another applicant. - Places are allocated from waiting lists and appeals from March 2024 to September 1st 2024. - Waiting lists for Year 7 will be maintained throughout the academic year and offers made where places become available. - All applications to Guiseley School after September 1st 2024 should be made directly to the school
+- Applications for places in Year 7 open either online or by post on the 1 August 2025. - The deadline for applications is the 31 October 2025. - National offer day is the 2 March 2026, you will either receive an e-mail if you applied online or the offer will be posted on the 2 March by second-class post. - The deadline for parents/carers to accept their offer from Guiseley School is the 14 March 2026, failure to accept an offer by this date may result in the place being withdrawn and offered to another applicant. - Places are allocated from waiting lists and appeals from 2 March 2026 to 1 September 2026. - Waiting lists for Year 7 will be maintained throughout the academic year and offers made where places become available. - All applications to Guiseley School after 1 September 2026 should be made directly to the school

-This policy is updated for Academic Year 2024/25 and reflects up-to-date Local Authority guidance around admissions based on the Admissions Code 2021

-Please note, any reference to 'we' through the policy refers to Guiseley School as the admitting school, any reference to 'you' refers to parents and families of children making applications.
+This policy is updated for Academic Year 2026/27 and reflects up-to-date Local Authority guidance around admissions based on the Admissions Code 2021 Please note, any reference to 'we' through the policy refers to Guiseley School as the admitting school, any reference to 'you' refers to parents and families of children making applications.